 Configure copy options before your Teams migration.

-Migrate Teams data within the same Teams tenant
+Copy channels and teams within the same tenant

 You can even use our Teams migration tool to copy teams within the same tenant—just connect to the same environment for both the source and destination.
 This is especially useful for building templates with pre-built channel structures and settings, so that you can easily create consistent teams across your organization.

-Use the same "Copy teams" interface to migrate teams within a single tenant.
+Use the same “Copy teams” interface to migrate teams and channels within a single tenant.

 Microsoft Teams data migration feature comparison